Koredotcom/docs/docs/xo/searchai/content-sources/connectors/zendesk.md

   </tr>
 </table>

+## Authorization Support

+Search AI supports **OAuth 2.0 Authorization Code Grant Type** mechanism for Zendesk.
 To configure Zendesk as a content source, it requires:

 * Adding an OAuth client in Zendesk
-* Configuring the Zendesk connector in SearchAssist
+* Configuring the Zendesk connector in Search AI

 ## Step 1: Setup an OAuth client in Zendesk
 The first step is to set up an OAuth client in Zendesk and generate OAuth credentials that SearchAI can use to authenticate the requests sent to Zendesk.